chandanms/hindi_language_detection/README.md

   text_prediction.py - Given a segment of a image, it predicts based on the training given ion the previous script.

+  data.zip - The datas scraped from various preprocessed image.
+It is divided into train and validation.
+The data is limited due to poor computational ability.
+It is advised to scrape more naturalimages and give it to preprocessing.

 To summarize, the image given must first be preprocessed which gives various segmented images which is then given to text_prediction.py script which predicts if the segment is hindi(1) or not(0).

 Please see : Due to lack of computational power of my age old laptop, I could not train for many images which resulted in fall of accuracy.